 “People with anxiety have a problem dealing with distracting thoughts that have too much power,” she explains.
 “They can’t distinguish between a problem-solving thought and a nagging worry that has no benefit.”

 Regular yoga practice can help you stay calm and relaxed in daily life.
-It also gives you the strength to face events as they come without getting nervous.
+It also gives you the strength to face daily life event as they come, without getting nervous.

 We all know that a healthy mind starts with a healthy body.
-And a healthy body requires proper stamina, strength and endurance to maintain appropriate levels of energy.
-For this, Ayurveda traditionally recommends including ‘rasayana’, a special category of herbs that invigorates the body, enhances rejuvenation and promotes lifespan and longevity, like Ashwagandha or Indian Ginseng.
+A healthy body requires proper stamina, strength, and endurance to maintain appropriate levels of energy.

 If you’d try to experience the miracle-like properties of this herb in a polyherbal formulation, try iYURA Ashwaro Body Oleator, the perfect body massage oil to promote stability and to make you feel at peace.
-Ashwaro is enriched with the rasayana herb, Ashwagandha, along with 17 other traditional Ayurvedic herbs to give you superlative care and support for your whole body and to rejuvenate your skin!
+Ashwaro is enriched with the rasayana herb, Ashwagandha, along with 17 other traditional Ayurvedic herbs, to give you superlative care, protection, and to rejuvenate your skin!

-Besides, this versatile elixir gives your body a boost in energy that it rightfully deserves along with moisturizing your skin wonderfully - Ayurveda’s own redeeming solution to strengthen your body and aid in proper well-being!
+Besides, this versatile elixir gives your body a boost in energy that it rightfully deserves, along with moisturizing your skin wonderfully - Ayurveda’s own redeeming solution to strengthen your body and aid in its well-being!

 Please Note: Yoga alone should not be considered as the only treatment option.
 A yoga practice can complement proper medication after consultation with a healthcare provider or qualified Ayurvedic practitioner.
 An expert can properly guide you so you can understand the type of anxiety disorder you may have and the best course of treatment.